ApayRus/EngEasy-content/pages/lessons/16-opposites/en.md

 His bag is heavy with books and pens.
 My light pen is from China.
 Your clean house is good.
-Their dirty car is at the shop.
+Their dirty car is in the shop.
 Our dry cups are in the restaurant.
 The wet glass is from the park.
 The hard chair is in the cinema.